For information on exhibition and sponsorship opportunities at the convention, contact Sharon Cordesse at email@example.com

 Ever dreamed of traveling to remote places and foreign countries and using your technology skills to improve the world?

-She is also Vice President of Kids on Computers, an organization that sets up computer labs in areas where kids have no other access to technology.
+She is also President of Kids on Computers, a 501©(3) non-profit that sets up computer labs in areas where kids have no other access to technology.
 The organization currently has 16 labs worldwide including 10 labs in Mexico.

 Before coming to MGH, she worked at Yahoo!
-Inc. as a Senior Front-end Engineer on the Flex Force Tiger Team.
-She was also founder and co-president of the Southern California chapter of Yahoo!
+Inc. as a Senior Front-end Engineer on the Flex Force Tiger Team and was co-president of the Southern California chapter of Yahoo!
 Women in Tech.

 Comments on this page are now closed.